Michael Craig (actor): Screen

 In October 1956, John Davis, managing director of Rank, announced him as one of the actors under contract that Davis thought would become an international star.
+Filmink argued the success of Doctor in Love "vindicated Rank’s loyalty to Michael Craig over the years – the studio had given him numerous leading roles for little box office return, but still held on to him even after they jettisoned other back-up Bogardes like Patrick McGoohan and Ronald Lewis, and Craig turned down roles in films like The Gentleman and the Gypsy."

-His television credits include Arthur of the Britons (1973), The Emigrants (1976), Rush (1976), The Danedyke Mystery (1979), The Professionals (1980), Shoestring (1980), The Timeless Land (1980), Triangle (1981–83), Tales of the Unexpected (1982), Robin of Sherwood (1986), Doctor Who (in the serial Terror of the Vervoids 1986), the Australian series G.P.
+Craig's television credits include Arthur of the Britons (1973), The Emigrants (1976), Rush (1976), The Danedyke Mystery (1979), The Professionals (1980), Shoestring (1980), The Timeless Land (1980), Triangle (1981–83), Tales of the Unexpected (1982), Robin of Sherwood (1986), Doctor Who (in the serial Terror of the Vervoids 1986), the Australian series G.P.
 (1989–95), Brides of Christ (1991), Grass Roots (2000) and Always Greener (2003).
 He was the subject of an hour-long interview on his life and career recorded for and broadcast on Talking Pictures TV in 2018.

 Scriptwriting credits

 Craig's scriptwriting credits include the ABC-TV trilogy The Fourth Wish (1974), which starred John Meillon in an award-winning performance as the father of a dying boy.
 Craig also wrote the screenplay for the feature film The Fourth Wish (1976), which was produced following the success of the television series.

 Alongside his co-writers, Richard Gregson (his brother) and Bryan Forbes, Craig was nominated for an Academy Award for the screenplay of The Angry Silence (1960).